shundhammer/qdirstat/doc/Debugging-Tips.md

     valgrind --tool=callgrind --dump-instr=yes --simulate-cache=yes --collect-jumps=yes qdirstat ~

-Don't use a huge directory since the profiling slows down everyting considerably!
+Don't use a huge directory since the profiling slows down everything considerably!

 The results go to a file `callgrind.out.*` in that directory.
 Visualize with